frnTranscendance/ss-game/README.md

 # ss-game
 Simon Says game using javascript, jquery and Bootstrap

-Purpose: Practice of jQuery, JavaScript fundamentals with some Bootstrap
+Purpose: Practice of jQuery, JavaScript for Web Development

 # How To Play